 What You Should Know About Choosing Adoption

-We know that you probably have a lot of questions.
-The questions and answers on this page may not answer all the questions you may have about adoption, but this list should help you get started.
+We know that you probably have a lot of questions about adoption.
+The information on this page may not answer all the questions you may have about adoption, but this list should help you get started.

 Adoption is the legal process by which parental rights and responsibilities are transferred from one parent or set of parents to another, with the purpose of ensuring that the child placed for adoption has all the benefits of a loving, permanent family if his or her birth parents choose to make an adoption plan.